SOFIA-USRA/sofia_redux/docs/sofia_redux/scan/include/glossary.rst

          - *scans*: process scans in parallel.
          - *ops*: process each scan with parallel threads where possible.
          - *hybrid*: process as many scans in parallel as possible, each with an optimal number of threads.

        The default mode is 'hybrid'.

+   * - .. _parallel.scans:

+       **parallel.scans**
+     - | [parallel]
+       | scans=<True,False>
+     - Perform the reduction tasks for all scans in parallel.
+This is not recommended when dealing with large data sets due to memory pressure.

+   * - .. _parallel.source:

+       **parallel.source**
+     - | [parallel]
+       | source=<True,False>
+     - Update the scan source models in parallel if True.
+This is recommended when dealing with large sets of data due to better memory management procedures.

    * - .. _pcenter: